-Status: The ONI indicated La Niña conditions for most of 2021, with two consecutive neutral seasons punctuating the year mid-year.
-In 2021, the ONI ranged from -1.1 to -0.4.
+Status: The ONI indicated La Niña conditions throughout 2022.
+In 2022, the ONI ranged from - 1.06 to -0.81.
 This is within the range of values observed previously in the time series.

 Description: The three-month running mean (referred to as a season) of satellite remotely-sensed sea surface temperature (SST) anomalies in the Niño 3.4 region ($5^{\circ}S - 5^{\circ}N$, $120^{\circ} - 170^{\circ}W$).
 The Oceanic Niño Index (ONI) is a measure of the El Niño - Southern Oscillation (ENSO) phase.
 Warm and cool phases, termed El Niño and La Niña respectively, are based in part on an ONI threshold of ± 0.5 °C being met for a minimum of five consecutive overlapping seasons.
 Additional atmospheric indices are needed to confirm an El Niño or La Niña event, as the ENSO is a coupled ocean-atmosphere phenomenon.
 The atmospheric half of ENSO is measured using the Southern Oscillation Index.